aenix-io/cozystack/README.md

 kubectl logs -n cozy-system deploy/cozystack
 ```

-Check the status of installation:
+Wait for a while, then check the status of installation:
 ```
 kubectl get hr -A
 ```